You are here: Planning Your Trip > Frequently Asked Questions

 Yes we have a number of local supermarkets on most islands.
 The COOP is predominant and there is also a Tesco supermarket in Stornoway.
 Stornoway is a town of several thousand people and has a full range of retail stores, including Argos and Boots.
 There are also lots of fantastic local community shops, which have a great variety of local produce and groceries.

-You can find this in our Facilities section, along with chemical toilet disposal points, public showers, petrol stations, medical services, garages, etc:
+You can find this in our Facilities section, along with chemical toilet disposal points, public showers, petrol stations, medical services, garages, etc. We also have a google map with public toilets locations.

 There are 12 main inhabited islands are split into three groups: